Welcome to 2nd Grade at Johnson

 About Mrs. Denny

-I live in Hartland Michigan with my Husband of 30 plus years and my precious Dobermans whom I love and train, we show in Conformation and Agility.
+I live in Hartland Michigan with my Husband and my precious Dobermans whom I love and train, we show in Conformation and Agility.
 I am a Grandma to Owen (almost 3 and Natalie 8 years old)

-I have been teaching over 25 years.
-This is my Second year of teaching Second Grade, I am thrilled to be part of the Second Grade team at Johnson!
-Although I loved teaching first grade, I can’t wait to continue watching our young learners grow!
+I have been teaching for 30 years.
+This is my fifth year of teaching Second Grade, I am thrilled to be part of the Second Grade team at Johnson!
+I can’t wait watch our young learners grow!
 I truly enjoy my job and consider it a special gift to help your child learn and grow.
 The relationships built with students each year are what I look forward to the most in teaching.
 I am excited to be working with you to make this a wonderful year for your child.
 Please help me to get to know you and your child by completing the “Getting to Know Your Child” form and the Student Interest Survey.
 Please complete the Transportation form and return before the end of the first day of school.

 If your child will be absent from school, please report their absence to the office.
 If your child is more then 10 minutes late, please check them in at the office.
 Please be on time so your child does not miss important learning.
 If your child is absent on student count day a note must be turned into the office.

 Please let us know if your child has any allergies to food.
 Please place this information on the Getting to Know Your Child form and on the green emergency card.